-Name Age Position
+Age Position

-Andrew A. Ziegler 55 Executive Chairman and Director
+56 Executive Chairman and Director

-Eric R. Colson 44 President and Chief Executive Officer and Director
+44 President and Chief Executive Officer and Director

-Charles J. Daley, Jr. 51 Executive Vice President, Chief Financial Officer and Treasurer
+51 Executive Vice President, Chief Financial Officer and Treasurer

-Sarah A. Johnson 41 Executive Vice President, Chief Legal Officer and Secretary
+41 Executive Vice President, Chief Legal Officer and Secretary

-Dean J. Patenaude 50 Executive Vice President-Global Distribution
+51 Executive Vice President-Global Distribution

-Gregory K. Ramirez 43 Senior Vice President
+43 Senior Vice President

+56 Director

-Matthew R. Barger 56 Director
+56 Director

-Tench Coxe 54 Director
+56 Director

-Stephanie G. DiMarco 54 Director
+54 Director

-Jeffrey A. Joerres 53 Director

-Allen R. Thorpe 41 Director
+43 Director

+56 44 51 41 51 43 56 56 56 56 56 54

 Andrew A. Ziegler has been our Executive Chairman since our organization and has been Executive Chairman of Artisan Partners Holdings since January 2010.
 As Executive Chairman, Mr. Ziegler shares with our Chief Executive Officer management's responsibility for strategic planning; collaborates with our Chief Executive Officer on major initiatives, including, for example, new investment teams, major business initiatives and significant capital structure matters; assists our Chief Executive Officer and other members of our senior management team in matters relating to communications and relationships with our employee-partners, clients and consultants; and generally serves as a resource for our Chief Executive Officer.
 Mr. Ziegler is also Chairman of our board of directors.
-Mr. Ziegler has been President (chief executive officer) of AIC, our general partner prior to the IPO Reorganization, since its organization in 1994 and served as a Managing Director and chief executive officer of Artisan Partners Holdings from its founding in 1994 through January 2010.
+Mr. Ziegler has served as a Managing Director and chief executive officer of Artisan Partners Holdings from its founding in 1994 through January 2010.
 Immediately prior to founding Artisan Partners Holdings, Mr. Ziegler was President and Chief Operating Officer of Strong Capital Management, Inc. and President of the Strong Capital Management, Inc. group of mutual funds.
 Mr. Ziegler holds a B.S. from the University of Wisconsin-Madison and a J.D. from the University of Wisconsin Law School.
 The employment of Mr. Ziegler is expected to terminate on March 12, 2014, in accordance with the terms of his employment agreement.
+At that time, he plans to remain on our board of directors and serve as Chairman of the board.